StandardDemacian/hanna-game-of-gits/sad-tale.md

 Joffrey Baratheon was the one to do Ned in, but his story was only about to begin, and let me assure you he will ___DEFINITELY NOT DIE!___

+While Joffrey may not have died he certainly didn't live a decent life whatsoever.
+It was full of gout and other unfortunate ailments.
+Heart burn, back pain, and sleep issues plagued him on a daily basis.